standardgalactic/zet/_posts/2020-10-04-a-year-of-papers.md

 ### Other paper summaries

-The focus of [RelatedWork] is on understanding a field: a set of papers, typically over an extended time period, their shared concepts, how they interconnect.
+The focus of [RelatedWork] is on understanding a field so it is about a set of papers, typically over an extended time period, their shared concepts and how they interconnect.
 Another paper summary site is Adrian Colyer's excellent "[the morning paper]."
 Adrian reads a broad sweep of brand new papers to keep abreast of